vimeo/nagios-cloudwatch-plugin/README.txt

 ========================

 This plugin for checks AWS CloudWatch metrics.
-It uses the popular **boto** library to gather metric values. this plugin does not currently have a means of directly supplying AWS credentials - for this, consult the boto `docs <https://code.google.com/p/boto/wiki/BotoConfig>`_.
+It uses the popular **boto** library to gather metric values.
+This plugin does not currently have a means of directly supplying AWS credentials - for this, consult the boto `docs <https://code.google.com/p/boto/wiki/BotoConfig>`_.

 Setup